DanielxPan/ap-forecast-pipeline/README.md

     J --> K[Forward workbook to finance team]
 ```

-- **`rpa/`** — a UiPath project that logs into the suppliers' statement
+- **`rpa/`** — a UiPath project that logs into the invoice system to
-  portal on a schedule, downloads each store's newest statement, and
+  access suppliers' statement on a schedule, downloads each store's newest statement
-  drops it into a shared folder using a fixed filename convention
+  , and drops it into a shared folder using a fixed filename convention
   (`{date}_{supplier}_{store}.pdf`) that the Python side depends on.
   See [`rpa/README.md`](rpa/README.md) for the RPA-specific design
   decisions.